rashmi-qa-algoza/drafters-ai-qa-docs/flows/authentication.md

 # 23. Future Enhancements

-Potential improvements for the Authentication module may include:

-- Multi-Factor Authentication (MFA)
-- Biometric Authentication
-- Social Login (Google, Apple, etc.)
-- Passwordless Authentication
-- Improved Device Management
-- Login Activity History
-- Enhanced Security Notifications
-- Adaptive Authentication based on risk analysis

-Future enhancements should be documented and updated as they become part of the product roadmap.
+Future enhancements for the Authentication module will be documented as they are approved by the Product and Engineering teams.

+Currently documented security features include:

+- Two-Factor Authentication (2FA) for the Admin Portal.
+- reCAPTCHA integration on supported platforms.

+No additional future enhancements are available at this time.

 ---